A little bit about Gary S Eisenberg

 Gary brings with him an international perspective on South African immigration and citizenship law.
 Educated in the United States, Gary is a Federal Lawyer admitted in Washington D.C..
 Gary’s profession began with international trade regulation and multinational legal compliance.
 He is well published in his field, especially within the transformative context of South Africa’s liberation in 1994.

-This background has enabled Gary to approach localised problems from a sophisticated range of angles, taking political and socio-economic considerations into account.
+In addition to this, Gary approaches localised problems from a sophisticated range of angles, taking political and socio-economic considerations into account.
 This has been particularly helpful to Gary’s clients who emanate largely from abroad.

-During the past 20 years he has trained immigration practitioners and lawyers alike who have all commenced their own immigration service enterprises.
-However, Gary is the recognised intellectual leader in his field, continually publishing expert insights into various aspects of immigration and citizenship law within the wider policy and political environment.
-He is also a well-recognised television and radio personality, drawing on his experience with over 15,000 cases across a wide spectrum and legislation.
-Gary has been voted the best Immigration Lawyer in South Africa by his peers for the past 8 years running.
+Gary is recognised as the intellectual leader in his field of immigration law.
+For over 20 years he has been involved in training immigration practitioners and lawyers who have all commenced their own immigration service enterprises.
+In addition he continually publishes expert insights into various and wider aspects of immigration law, including the political environment.
+Gary Eisenberg is also a well-recognised television and radio personality.
+He is able to draw on his experience with over 15,000 cases.
+He has been voted the best Immigration Lawyer in South Africa by his peers for the past 8 years running.